Hasan-al-Mashruf/wedding-photography/README.md

-# Review base Wedding website
+# Wedding website - focus on review

 This project was functionalized using Mern tech